chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/publish-my-connector/index.md

 ## Review

+After your PR, our team will be notified, and the review process starts.

 The team will review your submitted code and validate.

+- Functioneel
+- Code
+- Technical

 ## Publish

 Once the code and functionality is validated, the CHILI publish team will publish your connector.
 At the same time, the documentation pull request will also be published.

+Once the code is merged, the Connector will be available in the Connector Hub

 Your Connector is now available in the [Connector Hub](/GraFx-Studio/guides/connector-hub/)